 The MSc (Master of Science/Laurea Magistrale) degree in "Relazioni Internazionali Comparate – International Relations", active since 2008, involves two years of full-time study, covering a wide spectrum of fields in International Relations.
 It is designed for students with different academic backgrounds such as history, international law, political sciences, languages and related disciplines.

 Master's Degree Programme

 Unlimited entry subject to assessment of minimum requirements.

 Quotas for non-EU students residing abroad: 11 places, among which 1 is reserved for Chinese students residing in China, according to the Marco Polo Programme.

 - a certified knowledge of English at minimum level B2

 Details about the assessment procedures are available in the webpage dedicated to admission requirements.

 Students can choose from five curricula, comprising specific groups of related elective courses focusing on specific themes or geographic areas:

-- Eastern Europe
+- Eastern Europe (taught in English and Italian)

 The special education provided to second-cycle graduates in Comparative International Relations will enable them to hold positions of high responsibility in

 This school offers programs in: